bdbao/d3po/README.md

 # Direct Preference for Denoising Diffusion Policy Optimization (D3PO)
 The official code for the paper [Using Human Feedback to Fine-tune Diffusion Models without Any Reward Model](https://arxiv.org/pdf/2311.13231.pdf).
+This paper is accepted by CVPR 2024🎉!
 D3PO can directly fine-tune the diffusion model through human feedback without the need to train a reward model.
 Our repository's code is referenced from [DDPO](https://github.com/kvablack/ddpo-pytorch).

 ![D3PO](figures/overview.png)